dell/csm-docs/content/docs/getting-started/installation/troubleshooting/csmoperator/_index.md

 ```

 ### How to update resource limits for CSM Operator when it is deployed using Operator Hub
-In certain environments where users have deployed CSM Operator using Operator hub, they have encountered issues related to Container Storage Module Operator pods reporting 'OOM Killed'.
+In certain environments where users have deployed CSM Operator using Operator hub, they have encountered issues related to Container Storage Modules Operator pods reporting 'OOM Killed'.
 This issue is attributed to the default resource requests and limits configured in the CSM Operator, which fail to meet the resource requirements of the user environments.
 In this case users can update the resource limits from Openshift web console by following the steps below:

 * Login into OpenShift web console
 * Navigate to `Operators` section in the left pane and expand it and click on 'Installed Operators'